 She graduated with a B.A. in Human Biology from Stanford University and an M.A. in Counseling from Lewis & Clark College.
-She spent 2 summers training with Benedictine monks, and recently completed a 2 year program with the Center for Action and Contemplation in Albuquerque, NM, and has 7 years of training as a mindfulness practitioner and educator.
-Prior to her career as a therapist, Heidi facilitated a weekly, Montessori-based contemplative experience for children for the last 10 years.
+She spent 2 summers training with Benedictine monks, and completed a 2 year program with the Center for Action and Contemplation in Albuquerque, NM, and has 7 years of training as a mindfulness practitioner and educator.
+Prior to her career as a therapist, Heidi facilitated a weekly, Montessori-based contemplative experience for children for 10 years.
 She is a Certified Mindfulness Instructor and is currently pursuing a Masters' degree in Professional Mental Health Counseling at Lewis & Clark College.

 For as long as I could remember I had been able to make anything work if I just tried harder.
 And then parenting a newborn and 2 year old at the same time brought me to my knees.
 I decided to take one morning a week to sit by the ocean so I could “get it together.”
 I was too exhausted to do anything else but just sit there.
 Pretty soon I realized “just sitting there” was changing my life.
 Slowing down, being present, paying attention, and drawing my sense of self from being instead of controlling or achieving—these practices were giving me a solidity and stability from which to engage life in a whole new way.